 As a precaution, no studies have been conducted on the side effects of the HPV vaccines in pregnant women and their unborn babies.
 Therefore, HPV vaccination is not recommended during pregnancy.

 However, an analysis was carried out on data for 2,802 women from the United States, Canada and France.
-These women had been given a HPV vaccine during pregnancy when they did not know they were pregnant.
+These women had been given an HPV vaccine during pregnancy when they did not know they were pregnant.
 The analysis did not show any link between HPV vaccination and complications during pregnancy or birth defects.
 A World Health Organization (WHO) analysis of data for 92,000 pregnancies conducted in June 2017 confirms that there is no link.

 Link between the vaccine and certain diseases